chriskormaris/NeuralNetworksInNumPy/README.md

 the sigmoid activation function in the first input layer and softmax sigmoid activation function in the last output layer.
 In the last node of the network the Cross Entropy Loss formula is used.

-The precision that was achieved: 93.75%.
+The precision that was achieved after training with batch gradient descent was: 93.75%.